Intel revenues drop 4% to $18.3 billion for Q3 2020 as competition heats up

 Intel reported earnings that matched Wall Street’s expectations during what was another tumultuous quarter for the world economy.

-For the third quarter ended September 30, the big PC chipmaker posted non-GAAP earnings per share of $1.11 a share on revenue of $18.3 billion, compared with non-GAAP EPS of $1.42 a share on revenue of $19.2 billion a year earlier.
+For the third quarter ended September 30, the big PC chipmaker posted non-GAAP earnings per share (EPS) of $1.11 a share on revenue of $18.3 billion, compared with non-GAAP EPS of $1.42 a share on revenue of $19.2 billion a year earlier.

 CEO Bob Swan described the results as “solid” and said they exceeded Intel’s own expectations “despite pandemic-related impacts in significant portions of the business.”